autometrics-dev/autometrics-rs/README.md

 ### Custom Prometheus URL
 By default, Autometrics creates Prometheus query links that point to `http://localhost:9090`.

-You can configure a custom Prometheus URL by adding the following to your `build.rs` file:
+You can configure a custom Prometheus URL using a build-time environment variable by adding the following to your `build.rs` file:

 ```rust
 let prometheus_url = "https://your-prometheus-url.example";